WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 ## Pillar Project

-The Pillar project's aim is to provide users control over their data.
-The project currently stores assets in a user's wallet and on servers run by the project.
+The Pillar project's aim is to provide users with ownership and control over their personal data.
+The project currently stores some assets in a user's wallet with the remaining data on data hub servers run by the project.
 The wallet acts as a user's agent to mediate access to user owned data.
-The near-term plan is to store data, including verifiable credentials, consents and encrypted personal data on a decentralised storage network.
+The near-term plan is to store data, including verifiable credentials, consents and encrypted personal data on a replicated storage network, with a longer-term plan of storing data on a combination of user-selected storage options, including decentralised storage networks.

 ## Patterns of Data Storage